-Keywords: composite bow, simple bow, arrows, arrowhead, The State Darwin Museum, peoples of the North, Papuans of New Guinea
+Keywords: composite bow, simple bow, the State Darwin Museum, the Mansi, New Guinea, arrows, strip.